deathly809/compilers/docs/chapter1.md

 ![Parts of a Compiler](./images/partsOfCompiler.png "Parts of a Compiler")

 Inside of a compiler there are two parts: analysis and synthesis.
-The analysis part breaks up the source program into constitent pieces and imposes a grammatical structure on them.
+The analysis part breaks up the source program into disjoint pieces and imposes a grammatical structure on them.
 It then uses this structure to generate an *intermediate representation* of the source program.
 If during analysis this structure is found to either be syntactically or semantically incorrect,